nikhilpatil2906/kubernetes-examples/README.md

 To see the application is running or not

-  * you can use curl call or go to the browser and see the result.
+  * you can make a curl call using terminal or go to the browser and see the result.
     - curl localhost:3000
     - Go to browser and search localhost:3000

 Output

 ![Image of all running services](/images/list_of_all.png)

 ![Image of all running Application](/images/application_running.png)